rmhachar/ML_return_prediction/README.md

-# RF_return_prediction
+# ML_return_prediction

-The following is a basic tutorial for predicting market returns with Python.
+The following is a basic tutorial for predicting market returns with Python's machine learning packages.

 # The Data